Garyljackson/GenericReverseProxy/readme.md

 `ReverseProxy__Clusters__MinimumCluster__Destinations__MyBackend__Address`

 Note the double underscore `(__)` in the name, that is how Azure works with the next JSON structure.

+I suspect this might work with environment variables too, but I haven't specifically tested it.

 # Other Options